mohammedsaad2001/Task3_WideBot/README.md

 The data was divided into training and testing data, where 80% of the data was allocated for training and 20% for testing.
 The remaining 20% represents the test data consisting of the last 200 rows of data for each class.

 ### Build a machine learning based classifier
-We will try the following **SGDClassifier** , so we start to vectorize the input data using a CountVectorizer and then create an instance of the SGDClassifier with a maximum of 1000 iterations and a tolerance of 1e-3
+We will try the following **SGD classifier** , so we start to vectorize the input data using a CountVectorizer and then create an instance of the SGDClassifier with a maximum of 1000 iterations and a tolerance of 1e-3
 after that we fitted the classifier to the vectorized training data and target variables